vladimir-vg/batiscaph/README.md

 To start server just type `make`.

-# Goals

- * Provide shell UI that encourages exploration of remote erlang node.
-Provide a map of processes and their relationships.
- * Allow users to inspect processes and have tracing automatically enabled.
- * Record whole session to database, for later inspection and sharing.
-Should be good for referring to bugs in tickets.

 # How it supposed to work

-Target erlang have no prerequisites, or have small client library that allows batiscaph to connect to it.
+Target erlang node have no prerequisites, or have small client library that allows batiscaph to connect to it.
 After connection batiscaph uploads client modules to remote node, starts tracer and shell.

 Batiscaph collects events from remote node (including shell IO), stores it to database, and displays gathered information in browser.